 Anything Nadeem Baig touches turns to gold, Fizza Iftikhar is well known for her magical story telling skills, the Humayun Saeed and Mehwish Hayat pairing is fresh from their blockbuster movie Jawani Phir Nahi Aani and Saba Hameed is perfect for playing the thakurain with a twist.
 With a team this great, the serial is meant to reach the heights of success.

 Only one episode down and it’s already teaching woman some inspiring lessons.
 Dillagi breaks all stereotypes and brings around the idea of empowering women.
 “My heroine will not allow anyone to slap her, my leading lady will do the slapping; in fact, she will slap the hero!” said Fizza before stepping into the project.
-The director agreed and here we have Dillagi airing on ARY Family every Saturday at 8pm!
+The director agreed and here we have Dillagi airing on ARY Digital every Saturday at 8pm!

 Below are 4 lessons that every Pakistani woman should take from the 1st episode of Dillagi: